zowe/docs-site/docs/appendix/zowe-glossary.md

 Enables interaction with Db2 for z/OS to perform tasks through Zowe CLI and integrate with modern development tools.

 ## Use and development

 ### API Mediation Layer

 #### Micronaut Enabler

-A guide which helps to simplify the process of onboarding a REST service with the API ML, using Micronaut **[why use Micronaut to define Micronaut? an we avoid doing this?]** and Gradle.
+A guide which helps to simplify the process of onboarding a REST service with the API ML, using [Micronaut](https://micronaut.io/) and [Gradle](https://gradle.org/).

 #### Node.js Enabler